 In the summer of 2017 they were averaging:

 - 215 tons/month of HDPE

-After an upgrade to a TOMRA AUTOSORT4 with high-mount scanner, this customer’s production increased to:
+After upgrading their old optical sorting equipment to a TOMRA AUTOSORT4 optical sorter with high-mount scanner, this customer’s production increased to:

 - 400 tons/month of PET in October 2017